Phone numbers

 Support them in getting better

 Recovering from bulimia can be difficult.
 When a person agrees to get professional treatment, having a strong support network is so important.
-Some ways in which you can help someone with bulimia as they go through professional treatment include the following:
+Some ways in which you can help someone with bulimia as they go through professional treatment include:

 • Remind them that you believe in them and their ability to recover.
-Also, let them know that you are proud of them.
-Acknowledging the challenge that they are going through and the effort they are putting in can help the person to feel motivated and encourage them to continue pushing forward
+Also, let them know that you're proud of them.
+Acknowledging the challenge they're going through and the effort they're putting in can help the person to feel motivated and encourage them to continue pushing forward

 • Spend time together and give the person the opportunity to talk.
 Eating disorder recovery is tough, so lend a listening ear and give the person a chance to talk about how they’re doing at that moment in time

 • Organise activities that give them a chance to enjoy themselves.
-Bulimia and other eating disorders thrive in isolation, so motivate the person to spend time with yourself and others, even virtually, as and when they can.
-These activities can be a real mood booster and a reminder of what life can be like when you’re free from the constraints of an eating disorder
+Bulimia and other eating disorders thrive in isolation, so motivate the person to spend time with you and others, even virtually, as and when they can.
+These activities can be a real mood booster and a reminder of what life can be like when they're free from the constraints of an eating disorder

 • Help the person to relax.
 Recovery can be exhausting, so help the person to rest and recharge their batteries.
 Some people who are recovering from eating disorders find this difficult to do, but gently tell the person that rest is valuable to their health and wellbeing